 If you're a fan of Wallace or thematic economic games, I suspect that Patrick and his company should be on your watchlist.
 I'd seen and written off Bullfrog Goldfield on account of the mildly cartoony art and name [admittedly a poor filter], thinking it to be a Dark Horse clone / cousin, but I suspect I was quite wrong.

 5. Todd Sanders

-Major designs: The Aether Captains Series, the Shadows Upon Lassadar Series, Bibliogamo, and Ragnarök: Aesir and Jötunn [soon to be published, probably under a different name]
+Major designs: The Game: Aether Captains, the Game: Shadows Upon Lassadar, Bibliogamo, and Ragnarök: Aesir and Jötunn [soon to be published, probably under a different name]

 If you follow print-and-play design trends at all on BGG, you'll have encountered Todd's work.
 His graphic design style is unmistakable and permeates all of his 30+ designs.
 The thread documenting his current design projects is 43 pages long as of this blog, consisting of over 1,000 replies, and that's in only 1 year's time since it was posted.

 He has a rather unique design oeuvre, with his works consisting primarily of 1-player or 1-2 player designs, all print-and-play, nearly all card-based, mostly set in a hybrid steampunk / medieval / mad scientist world, and illustrated in his instantly recognizable minimalist style.
 The games are mostly light Euro designs, but run the gamut of mechanisms within that genre.